MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 Important: To avoid data corruption, follow these steps in order.

-**System-generated logs**

-System-generated logs can be deleted from the [Office 365 Service Trust Portal](https://servicetrust.microsoft.com/).
-The tenant admin is the only person within your organization who can access system-generated logs associated with a particular user’s use of Microsoft Flow.
-The data retrieved for an access request will be provided in a machine-readable format and will be provided in files that will allow the user to know which services the data is associated with.
-As noted above, the data retrieved will not include data that may compromise the security of the service.

-**List and re-assign flows**
+### List and re-assign flows

 These steps copy existing flows for a departing user.
 If you assign new ownership to the copies, these flows can continue to support existing business processes.
-Copying these flows is important because new connections must be established for the flow to connect with other APIs and SaaS applications.
+Copying these flows is important to delete personal identifier linkages to the departing user and  new connections must be established for the flow to connect with other APIs and SaaS applications.

 1. Sign in to the [Microsoft Flow admin center](https://admin.flow.microsoft.com/), and then select the environment that contains flows that the deleted user owns.
 ![View environments](./media/gdpr-dsr-delete/view-environments.png)